muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T70)
+- New: TTS gains a mode to abort current speech.
+When triggered, this will stop any active speech in the queue or in progress.
+- New: TTS gains execute on press, or execute on release modes (was previously on press only) when the input type is a button.
+- New: TTS gains a general option to suppress the speech to avoid repeating text.
+This auto-clears on profile start.
+- New: Vjoy Remap gains execute on press/release options when the input type is a button.
+- Fix: TTS default volume and rate input widgets not always set to profile values.
+- Fix: UI sync on mode change (left hand panel could be stale) - ui and device list will not completely reload on mode change to ensure proper input state.
+This may be revisited later.
+- Fix: (another) OSC: exception when handling UI events if OSC is not enabled/used.

 ### (m76T69)
 - Fix: vjoy remap inversion flag ignored/not persisted in merge axis mode
 - New: vjoy remap Merge axis centered trim mode (this is the same as trim but expects the trimming axis to be centered)